 top of page

-Latinx Community Health Nursing, MS Degree
+Latinx Community Health Nursing MS Degree

-The greatest strength of my application to your distinguished master's program in Nursing at the University of XXXX is that I am both a nurse and fully bilingual and bicultural.
+The greatest strength of my application to your distinguished master's program in Nursing at the University of ____ is that I am both a nurse and fully bilingual and bicultural.
 I am a Mexican woman dedicated to addressing the nursing needs of the underserved.
 I have deep roots and broad connections in my local, mostly Latino, community here in Michigan, and I have even served as a translator for doctors' visits.
 Hospital stays for people in my neighborhood.

 I am happily married to a 12-year-old boy who is increasingly becoming an independent adolescent, needing his mother less and less.
 Thus, I am at the optimal point to give my all to nursing school and excel.
 I have worked hard to get where I am, balancing family and professional responsibilities.
 In 2002, I became a Medical Assistant and continued to study nursing part-time, earning my Associate's in 2009.
 My first position as a nurse was in a Medical ICU; then, I transferred to another hospital, where I worked in a general telemetry unit for the last 2.5 years.
 I just recently finished my BSN in May of 2014.